Kirillo-Belozersky Monastery: After secularisation

 After the Bolsheviks, the monastery was secularised and turned into a museum (1924), a wooden shrine from 1485 and several traditional timber structures were put on exhibit on the grounds.
 During Soviet restoration works, superb 16th-century frescoes were discovered in the gate church of St. Sergius (1560–94).

 On the other hand, the monastic library and some other treasures were transferred to Moscow and St Petersburg.
 These included the oldest extant copies of the 12th-century Daniel's Pilgrimage and the Zadonshchina.

-The larger part of the monastery is still administrated as the Kirillo-Belozersky Museum of History, Art, and Architecture.
+The larger part of the monastery is still administered as the Kirillo-Belozersky Museum of History, Art, and Architecture.
 The monks were readmitted into the Ivanovsky priory in 1998.
 As of 2011, the Kirillo-Belozersky Monastery was one of the four functioning monasteries in Vologda Oblast.

 The ensemble of the monastery has been designated as a cultural heritage monument of federal significance.
 As of January 2013, images from the monastery and grounds were available on Google Street View.